cordell-stocker/CS313.SP20.Student.Resources/turnin-process.md

 You will work on the assignment in your repo.
 Check the [howto-create-java-gradle-project.md](https://github.com/cordell-stocker/CS.Resources/blob/master/howto-create-java-gradle-project.md) file for instructions.

+**The turnin directory MUST be named properly, as automated scripts will be used to make copies of your homework!**

 The program will need to follow a similar structure as written assignments.